cesarsotovalero/cesarsotovalero.github.io/_posts/2025/2025-06-10-productionizing-financial-fraud-detection-models.md

 published: false
 ---

-In this article, we turn this trained model into an ML service that can be hosted as a web app on a remote server to receive incoming credit card fraud transactions and return their fraud probabilities, as shown in figure 12.18.
+In this post, we turn a trained ML model into an service that can be hosted as a web app on a remote server to receive incoming credit card fraud transactions and return their fraud probabilities, as shown in figure 12.18.

 ![alt text](image.png)